COVID-19

 2.4 Absence – Mayor – authority

-In the absence of the Mayor, or if he/she refuses to act or if the office is vacant, the Deputy Mayor selected by the Mayor shall carry out his/her duties and/or act in place of the head of council in accordance with Council Policy 5(1), and while so acting, the Deputy Mayor selected by the Mayor shall have all the rights, powers and authority of the head of Council.
+In the absence of the Mayor, or if they refuse to act or if the office is vacant, the Deputy Mayor selected by the Mayor shall carry out their duties and/or act in place of the head of council in accordance with Council Policy 5(1), and while so acting, the Deputy Mayor selected by the Mayor shall have all the rights, powers and authority of the head of Council.

 2.5 Absence - Deputy Mayor